top of page

 Treatment:

-Depending on assessment finding this will tailor each treatment to each individual horse, which includes
+Depending on assessment finding this will tailor each treatment to each individual horse, which may include:

 • Massage